Restaurant fire safety

 Tips for safer restaurants

-The NSW Fire Brigades recommends this simple safety checklist to assist you in minimising the risk of fire and the interruption of your business and the endangerment of your patrons.
+The fire services recommend this simple checklist to assist you in minimising the risk of fire and the interruption of your business and the endangerment of your patrons:

-- Train your staff regarding maintaining clear exits, workplace fire safety, evacuation procedures and how to call triple zero (000).
-Refer to Calling Triple Zero to Report Emergencies safety fact sheet.
+- Train your staff regarding maintaining clear exits, work place fire safety, evacuation procedures and how to call Triple Zero (000) (see In an Emergency Call Triple Zero (000) fact sheet).

 - Maintain routine cleaning and inspection of kitchen range hoods, ducting, and grease fans.
 Approximately 80% of food preparation establishments hire contractors to maintain grease filters etc.